DrWursterich/lspml/README.md

 ## build

-Currently you will have to set a local path to [tree-sitter-spml](https://github.com/DrWursterich/tree-sitter-spml) in `Cargo.toml` in order to be able to build this with:
+Currently you will have to be able to access [tree-sitter-spml](https://github.com/DrWursterich/tree-sitter-spml) via ssh in order to be able to build this with:

 ```bash
 cargo +nightly build